 End it with a Call to Action (CTA).
 Something like, "Can we schedule a call to talk about raising your

 [Key Performance Indicator cited in the job offer] by [XYZ]%?"

 Do that, and the hiring manager will read your managerial resume like it contains the secrets of the universe.

 Pro Tip: Follow up on your job application within three days to jog the recruiter's mind about your excellent management resume.
 It's easy, and it can be the thing that lands the interview.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
-You can write your cover letter in our resume builder here.
-Here's what it may look like:
+You can write it in our

 Want more tips for your management cover letter?
 See our guide: